abmantis/github_reviews_dashboard/README.md

 It works best with a flow where:
 - reviewers always leave an approving review or request changes.
-- authors always request a re-review from reviewers.
+- authors always request a re-review from reviewers when ready.

 When that flow is used, knowing if a PR is waiting for your review is easy: just look for a ⚠️ sign!